Planar percolation and the loop O(n) model: Introduction

 \subsection{Acknowledgements}

-We thank Diederik van Engelenburg for insightful discussions on unimodular graphs.
-The project started from an open problem session at a conference at the ETH Zurich in 2024, and we thank Hugo Duminil-Copin and Vincent Tassion for organizing this wonderful event.
+The project was inspired by a discussion between the second author and Ron Peled about no-coexistence in non translation-invariant percolation processes on $\mathbb{Z}^2$.
+We thank him for sharing his insights.
+We also thank Diederik van Engelenburg, Russell Lyons, and Gabor Pete for fruitful discussions on unimodular graphs.
+This collaboration started during an open problem session at a conference at the ETH Zurich in 2024, and we thank Hugo Duminil-Copin and Vincent Tassion for organizing this wonderful event.
 Parts of the project were completed during the visits of AG and MH to Northeastern University and the University of Innsbruck, and we would like to thank these institutions for their hospitality.

 This research was funded in part by the Austrian Science Fund (FWF) 10.55776/P34713.